ZhengqiaoWang/JArgsParser/README.md

 ## Want an advance support?

-Sorry, document is now ready now.
+Sorry, document is not ready now.
 If you want to get more information, please go to see `example/show_all.cpp` or `ut/main.cpp`.

 Or, may be you can join us.